 The Carbon Footprint Initiative Story

 In the fall of 2012 Deb Shewfelt, former Chair of Maitland Conservation, invited the leaders of four local companies (Ideal Supply Company, J.H.
 Keeso & Sons, Molesworth Farm Supply and Trillium Mutual Insurance Company) and one municipality(North Perth) to meet and discuss if they would be interested in forming a leadership team.
 The purpose of this team would be to assist Maitland Conservation with raising money to improve the health and resiliency of the watershed to deal with the growing effects of climate change.
 This gathering led to the establishment of the Carbon Footprint Initiative (CFI) Leadership Team.
+The initial team has since expanded to include Corteva Agrisciences – Wingham and the County of Huron.

 The CFI Leadership Team decided that the most important step for them to take is to identify ways to reduce their carbon footprint and support the planting of natural vegetation to sequester carbon and help to build watershed resiliency.
 The CFI Leadership Team developed a framework to articulate their common focus and commitment.